charlierobin/Cinder/README.md

 # My messing around with a fork of the Cinder C++/OpenGL library

-I thought I would start by adding some extra blend modes (to the original Blend that already ships with it) to the cinder::ip module.
+I thought I would start by adding some extra blend modes (in addition to the original included Blend functions) to the cinder::ip module.

 Some of them work correctly, others are works in progress: